pfdubois/BridgeBidding/source/MajorOpenings.rst

 -----------------------------

 .. index::
-   pair: interference; major opening
+   single: major opening; interference
-   pair: interference; negative double
+   single: negative double; after a major opening

 Over an overcall, new suit bids basically show what they would have without the overcall.
 The 2/1 bids are no longer game forcing, but back to the standard |10ormore|